bioidiap/bob.extension/doc/cpp_api.rst

       The ``indent`` is an internal parameter and should not be changed.

+   .. cpp:function:: char** kwlist(unsigned index) const

+      Returns the list of keyword arguments for the given prototype index added with the :cpp:func:`add_prototype` function.
+      This list is in the desired format to be passed as the ``keywords`` parameter to the :c:func:`PyArg_ParseTupleAndKeywords` function during your bindings.

    .. cpp:function:: void print_usage() const

       Prints a function usage string to console, including all information specified by the member functions above.